Minervan Empire

 Joseph Hand, MD had become a relic in his time.
 A board certified obstetrician in Denison, TX, he was one of the few remaining who stood against bio-engineering, and managed to carve out a successful practice serving couples who wanted a natural baby, conceived and born through natural methods.

-But by the year 2076, the Minervan-controlled government declared natural births to be a health hazard, claiming it created babies that were susceptible to disease and thereby threatened the lives of others and created a financial burden on the government.
-The government no longer funded these births, making it nearly impossible for couples to afford a birth.
-Dr. Hand lost business and could no longer afford to keep his practice going.
+Science had declared natural births to be a health hazard, claiming it created babies that were susceptible to disease and thereby threatened the lives of others and created a financial burden on all.

-He established his own shadowy group, The Fellowship, consisting of men who pledged to advance Biblical teachings and create a territory of land across the Plains that could resist the legal and military might of Minervan power.
+These last vestiges of the male-dominated societies coalesced into a movement known as “The Fellowship”, consisting of men who pledged to advance Biblical teachings and create a territory of land that could resist the legal and military might of Minervan power.

 Rise of the Cybelians